-The current research, however, seeks to model a user's aesthetic preferences, and to use this information to encourage the development of more pleasing design alternatives without sacrificing structural performance.
+The current research, however, seeks to model a user's aesthetic preferences, and to use this information to encourage the development of more pleasing design alternatives while still fully satisfying structural performance criteria.
 Moreover, the goal is to present the designer with a range of equally viable truss alternatives, from which the most appropriate may be selected, rather than contract a multi-objective problem into a single proposed design.
 The search for appropriate tools, therefore, focused on examining previous efforts in interactive evolutionary computing (IEC).